 - Yes.
 Students traveling on behalf of WSU can have their lodging direct billed regardless of whether they have a hourly position.
 The student’s department is responsible for making the arrangements.

 If I am traveling and have personal automobile trouble, will WSU reimburse me for getting my car fixed?
-Can I use my Travel Card to pay for the services?

 - If the rate is offered to all government employees, whether or not they are on official business, then yes.
 If the hotel requires you to be on official business, then you cannot accept the government rate.
 To do so would be to use your official position to secure a special privilege.
 Reference: WA State Ethics Board